|Who am I?

-I have also twice presented professional seminars for the
+I twice presented professional seminars for the San

-San Francisco Chapter of the Not-for-Profit Interest Group
+Francisco Chapter of the Not-for-Profit Interest Group of

-of the California Society of CPAs, three times for the
+the California Society of CPAs, three times for the annual

-Conference held in the Spring, and twice for the New York
+Conference held in the Spring, and two sessions for the

-My CPA Society seminar topics have covered a range of
+My CPA Society seminar topics covered a range of public

-public support tests, grey areas in ethics, and GAAP vs.
+support tests, grey areas in ethics, and GAAP vs. Tax

 In 1990 (revised in 1992) I wrote and self-published